 It would also go great with some Grilled Italian Sausage.
 Or, to add more protein to the dish itself, check out the variations.

 - Try adding in other veggies.
 Bell peppers, cherry tomatoes or artichoke hearts would go great in this pasta.

 - If you want to add some protein, try Italian sausage, shrimp or diced rotisserie chicken.

 - Try it with different types of tortellini, like sausage tortellini.
 Or how about those multicolored ones for a festive looking dish?

 - Play with cheeses.
 Try sharp white cheddar or feta.

 - Add in a spoonful of pesto for a different flavor profile.
-My 5-minute homemade pesto would work great.
+My 5-minute pesto alla Genovese would work great.

 This tasty pasta refrigerates great for 3-4 days in an airtight container.
 We recommend reheating on stovetop with an extra splash of milk.

 We don’t recommend freezing this dish, as the texture of the cream can degrade.